auth0/auth0-flutter/auth0_flutter/FAQ.md

 await webAuth.login(useEphemeralSession: true);
 ```

+Note that with `useEphemeralSession` you don't need to call `logout()` at all.
+Just clearing the credentials from the app will suffice.
+What `logout` does is clear the shared session cookie, so that in the next login call the user gets asked to log in again.
+But with `useEphemeralSession` there will be no shared cookie to remove.

 > **Note**
 > `useEphemeralSession` relies on the `prefersEphemeralWebBrowserSession` configuration option of `ASWebAuthenticationSession`.
 This option is only available on [iOS 13+ and macOS](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession/3237231-prefersephemeralwebbrowsersessio), so `useEphemeralSession()` will have no effect on iOS 12.
 To improve the experience for iOS 12 users, see the approach described below.